tytydraco/yessleep/out/it_want_something.md

 I am just happy that we moved out because of that event I can't now sleep without one light on, and also I became so uneasy with closet being open.(my brother shares this too)
 My condition become better and so is my brother.
-Thanks for reading all of my story, I didn't know that it's going to be this long, so sorry about that, you can believe me or not, just stay safe out there.
+Thanks for reading all of my experience,I didn't know that it's going to be this long, so sorry about that, just stay safe out there.